 - Weigh your ingredients!
 An electronic kitchen scale is not a huge investment.
 You can get one for around $25.
 I can’t recommend enough that if you want to get good at baking, get a scale.

 - Use better quality butter and flour.
 Both of these ingredients can wildly vary in quality.
-Poor quality butter is going to have a higher water content and less fat.
+Poor quality butter will have a higher water content and less fat.
 Lower quality flour can vary in the protein structure and that will effect your final pie crust.
-In the end, I’d still choose a homemade pie crust made with cheap butter and flour over anything store-bought.
+In the end, I'd still choose a homemade pie crust made with cheap butter and flour over anything store-bought.
 However, with that said, if you are looking for a really amazing pie crust buying quality ingredients will make a difference.

 - This dough is stickier because of the granulated sugar.
 You might even notice some moisture on the dough when you take it out of the refrigerator to roll it.
 You’ll need to use more flour than you typically would so it doesn’t stick.
 If there is a lot of excess flour on your dough after it has been rolled out, you can brush some of it off with a dry pastry brush.
 However, I find it useful to leave some of the flour on the pastry that will be touching the surface of the pie plate as it helps it release easier when the pie is baked.

 - Bake this crust at a lower temperature.
-This pastry has a high sugar content, so I recommend to bake it at 400º to ensure it doesn’t burn.
-If you want to use this crust with a pie recipe that requires high temperature for a long time, it probably isn’t the best choice.
-However, it can be use in a recipe that calls for a high temperature in the beginning, but then lowers it.
-Cover the edges if they’re are browning too quickly.
+This pastry has a high sugar content, so I recommend to bake it at 400º to ensure it doesn't burn.
+If you want to use this crust with a pie recipe that requires high temperature for a long time, it probably isn't the best choice.
+However, it can be used in a recipe that calls for a high temperature in the beginning, but then lowers it.
+Cover the edges if they're are browning too quickly.

 How to Blind Bake this Sweet Pie Dough

-To achieve the blind bake, start with rolling out the pie dough and placing it in the pie dish.
-Pierce the bottom of the pie crust with a fork to allow the steam to escape when baking.
 Place the dough in the freezer for 10-30 minutes, while the oven preheats to 400ºF.
-Line the pie dough with a parchment round piece of paper and then add pie weights to fill (or dry rice or beans or lentils), making sure to push pie weights to the edges.
+Line the pie dough with a round piece of parchment paper and then add pie weights to fill (I use dry rice / beans / lentils), making sure to push pie weights to the edges.
 Bake for 20 minutes on the lower rack, then remove from oven and remove the parchment and pie weights.
 Return to oven and bake for an additional 5 minutes for a partial blind bake or about 10 minutes for a full blind bake.
-If the edges start to brown at any point cover them with pieces of aluminum foil.
+If the edges start to brown at any point cover them with pieces of aluminum foil or a pie shield.

-PrintPâte Sucrée (Sweet Pie Crust)
+Pâte Sucrée (Sweet Pie Crust)

 - Prep Time: 00:10

-- Total Time: 00:10
+- Total Time: 10 minutes

 - Yield: 2-9" pie crust